specialized806/microsoft-365-docs/microsoft-365/enterprise/microsoft-365-vpn-stream-and-live-events.md

    .\Get-EventsPacFile.ps1 -Instance Worldwide -Type OptimizeAndAllow -FilePath .\Commercial.pac
    ```

 1. The Commercial.pac file will contain all the namespaces and IPs (IPv4/IPv6) available for Teams Events attendee traffic.
-Note that while the namespaces are present, there will not be any IP address information related to Akamai.
+While the namespaces are present, there won't be any IP address information related to Akamai.

 #### Example PAC file generation for the Microsoft 365 U.S. Government Community Cloud (GCC)